thephez/docs-core/docs/examples/p2p-network-retrieving-a-merkleblock.md

     sys.stdout.flush()
 ```

-To connect to the P2P <<glossary:network>>, the trivial Python function above was developed to compute message headers and send payloads decoded from hex.
+To connect to the P2P [network](../resources/glossary.md#network), the trivial Python function above was developed to compute message headers and send payloads decoded from hex.

 ``` python
 ## Create a version message